The Chess Writer P. Wenman

 Addition on 12 March 2024:

-As an illustration of how Wenman misappropriated someone else’s sound composition and took credit for a modified, unsound version, Geoff Chandler (Edinburgh, Scotland) has examined Kipping’s reference above, regarding Problems and Puzzles, to ‘50: Havel, 1920, one file right’.
+As an illustration of how Wenman misappropriated someone else’s sound composition and took credit for a modified, unsound version, Geoff Chandler (Edinburgh) has examined Kipping’s reference above, regarding Problems and Puzzles, to ‘50: Havel, 1920, one file right’.
 This means that in problem 50 (on page 31) the position which Wenman attributed to himself was an adaptation of a problem by Havel published in 1920 and that to revert to the original, all units in Wenman’s version must be moved one file to the right:

 dia